 A complete physical examination should be performed, with special attention to several areas that are sometimes given short shrift in routine examinations.
 Assessment of the patient’s general appearance and vital signs, skin and soft tissue examination, and the neurologic evaluation are of particular importance.

 The patient may appear either anxious and agitated or lethargic and apathetic.
 Fever is usually present, although elderly patients and compromised hosts (e.g., patients who are uremic or cirrhotic and those who are taking glucocorticoids or nonsteroidal anti-inflammatory drugs) may be afebrile despite serious underlying infection.
 Measurement of blood pressure, heart rate, and respiratory rate helps determine the degree of hemodynamic and metabolic compromise.
-The patient’s airway must be evaluated to rule out the risk of obstruction from an ...
+The patient’s airway must be evaluated to rule out the risk of obstruction ...